Everything you need to know about August rail industrial action

 On the most recent strike day, 29 July, RMT general secretary Mick Lynch said: “Our members keep voting for more strike action because they haven’t got a settlement we can work with.”

 The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of a series Monday-to-Saturday overtime bans.
-The next starts on Monday 31 July until Saturday 5 August.
-After a pause for Sunday, another begins on Monday 7 August to Saturday 12 August.
+The latest began on Monday 31 July and runs until Saturday 12 August, with the exception of Sunday 6 August/

 Hundreds of trains are likely to be cancelled each day as a result.